-These interference trials have not been performed so far and might be last for longer time until all technologies of interest are investigated.
+These interference trials have not been performed so far and might need to take place over a protracted period until all technologies of interest are investigated.
 To perform such trials at least some parts of the spectrum have to be cleared, especially in urban areas, which seems unrealistic.
 It might not be sufficient to test co-existence scenarios and guard band requirements in rural areas only.

-In any case, IMT and potential co-existence technologies have to be aligned for the specially chosen option of 2×5 MHz FDD.
+In any case, IMT and potential co-existence technologies have to be aligned with option 2×5 MHz FDD.
 It is not expected that many players would use this band, hence the general directive to migrate all existing licensees out of IMT450.
 (Otherwise the process could be a time-consuming, and lengthy and make any IMT usage and potential planning and deployments more and more expensive).
-Some IMT users might search for alternatives to cover their IMT demands, which might be more expensive.
+Some IMT users might search for alternatives to cover their IMT demands - such alternatives might be more expensive in the long term.

-Therefore, the costs of most existing licensees remain high for investing in new equipments and terminals, except for those few licensees who might be able to tune splitters to the lower sub-band parts.
-These licensees would have to invest in modernisation of equipment as well, but these costs are not due to migration.
+Therefore, the costs of investing in new equipment remains high for most licensees, except for those few licensees who might be able to tune potential splitters to the lower sub-band parts.
+However, these licensees would still have to invest in modernisation of equipment even if they do not migrate.

-A.5.3 Full Allocation to IM⊤
+A.5.3 Full Allocation to IMT